swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 }
 ```

-The closure or function reference you pass to the macro is the body of the exit
+The closure or function reference you pass to the macro is the _body_ of the
-test.
-When an exit test is performed at runtime, the testing library starts a
+exit test.
+When an exit test is performed at runtime, the testing library starts
-new process with the same executable as the current process.
-The current task is
+a new process with the same executable as the current process.
+The current task
-then suspended (as with `await`) and waits for the child process to exit.
+is then suspended (as with `await`) and waits for the child process to exit.

-The parent process never calls the body of the exit test.
+The parent process doesn't call the body of the exit test.
 Instead, the child
 process treats the body of the exit test as its `main()` function and calls it
 directly.